The Beatrice Project

 In a society where the education of girls is often considered far less important than that of their male counterparts, finishing or even attending school regularly is a major challenge.
 With the onset of puberty, that challenge, for many girls, becomes insurmountable.

-In 2020 the Beatrice Project has continued to support the monthly training and sanitary protection for 300 girls in Zimbabwe.
+In 2022, and through the entire period of Covid lockdowns and restrictions, the Beatrice Project has continued to support the monthly training and sanitary protection for 300 girls in Zimbabwe.
 Workshops for boys have been started and it is hoped to roll out training to other schools in the future using local leaders.
+Plans are well underway now for the expansion of the project into a different area of the country.

 The Beatrice Project supports the provision of monthly sanitary supplies and this practical provision is enriched by monthly workshops, held at key schools, on sexual and reproductive health, as well as child protection and psychosexual issues.